DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

 EX-RAIL can switch a track section between programming and mainline.

 Here for example is a launch sequence that has no predefined locos but allows locos to be added at station 1 while the system is in motion.
-Let’s assume that the track section at Station1 is isolated and connected to the programming track power supply.
+Let's assume that the track section at Station1 is isolated and connected to the programming track power supply.
 Also that we have a “launch” button connected where sensor 17 would be and an optional signal (i.e. 3 LEDs) on the control panel connected where signal 27 would be.

 .. code-block:: cpp